olafklingt/fold-whatever/README.md

 ### 0.2.4 -
 * add toggle
 * fixed curser jump, stays now at its position
-* tested if multi-line regexes are possible. which is the case but they are only matched by toggle/[un]fold-all.
+* tested if multi-line regexes are possible.
+Which is the case, but they are only matched by toggle/[un]fold-all.

 ### 0.2.2 -
 * fixed scope of (un)fold-here to include "bracketing" regex regions